pipcet/design/Modules.md

 ## Function Index Space

-The *function index space* indexes all imported and internally-defined function definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
+The *function index space* indexes all standard library, imported, and internally-defined function definitions, assigning monotonically-increasing indices based on the order of definition in the module (as defined by the [binary encoding](BinaryEncoding.md)).
-Thus, the index space starts at zero with the function imports (if any) followed by the functions defined within the module.
+Thus, the index space starts at zero with the standard library definitions, followed by the function imports (if any), followed by the functions defined within the module.

 The function index space is used by: